HASS-Taskforce-University-of-Melbourne/python-humanities-lesson/_episodes/01-starting-with-data.md

 dtype: object
 ```

-We'll talk a bit more about what the different formats mean in a different lesson.

 ### Useful Ways to View DataFrame objects in Python

 We can use attributes and methods provided by the DataFrame object to summarize and access the data stored in it.
+Just as a reminder, **attributes** are characteristics of the dataframe as for example its number of rows whilst **methods** are functions that can be actioned on the dataframe itself.
+Often methods require parameters, as functions, whilst attributes do not.

-To access an attribute, use the DataFrame object name followed by the attribute
+To access an attribute, use the DataFrame object name followed by a dot `.` and the attribute
 name `df_object.attribute`.
 For example, we can access the [Index object](https://pandas.pydata.org/docs/reference/indexing.html) containing the column names of `eebo_df` by using its `columns` attribute

 ```python
 eebo_df.columns
 ```
-As we will see later, we can use the contents of the Index object to extract (slice) specific records from our DataFrame based on their values.
+As we will see later, we can use the contents of the Index object to extract (slice) records from our DataFrame based on their particular values.

 Methods are called by using the syntax `df_object.method()`.
 Note the inclusion of open brackets at the end of the method.
 Python treats methods as **functions** associated with a dataframe rather than just a property of the object as with attributes.
 Similarly to functions, methods can include optional parameters inside the brackets to change their default behaviour.